Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Atrium-Segmentation/Readme.md

     - Enables exact volume measurements of the left atrium.

-    - Changes in atrial volume are associated with cardiac disorders, sucha s atrial fibrillation or mitral valve stenosis(Narrowing of the mitral valve orifice, blocking blood flow).
+    - Changes in atrial volume are associated with cardiac disorders, such as atrial fibrillation or mitral valve stenosis(Narrowing of the mitral valve orifice, blocking blood flow).

     - Manual segmentation is time-consuming and tedious - Automation is needed.

 - Data

-    - Medical Segmentation Decathlon dataset[Link](http://medicaldecathlon.com/dataaws/)
+    - Medical Segmentation Decathlon dataset [Link](http://medicaldecathlon.com/dataaws/)

     - 20 cardiac MR images with corresponding Ground Truth masks.